-It's funny how your wedding day is considered one of the "happiest days of your life," yet contrary depictions like "stressful," "overbearing," and "bossy" are often associated with being a bride.
+Your wedding day is supposed to be considered one of the "happiest days of your life," yet contrary Bridezilla depictions like "anxious," "overbearing," and "bossy" are often associated with being a bride.
 These common stereotypes are very rarely accurate, and most brides are able to confirm—with confidence—that the wedding was one of the most memorable, loving, and indeed happiest experiences of their lives.

-With that, I am happy to share (from experience) the keys to embracing and enjoying the experience of being a bride.
+With that, I am happy to share (from experience) the keys to embracing and enjoying the event as a bride.
 From handling the planning to keeping certain day-of mantras in mind, here's everything you need to know to have the best wedding day—as the bride.

 Even if you think you'll be able to manage every aspect and detail of your wedding, it's not something you should try to tackle alone.
+You're not a party planner, and it's not your job to be one for your wedding.
 Taking on all the responsibility is isolating and can put you on the fast track to inevitable burnout.
-First things first, going at it solo takes a lot of the fun out of the planning process, which should present many opportunities for your friends and family to show their support.
+There are plenty of opportunities for your friends and family to show their support.
 This is not to be confused with opening the door to unwanted judgment or opinions, but rather tapping your inner circle's strengths or talents in order to help you make your vision a reality.

 For example, one of my aunts happens to have amazing calligraphy skills, and she was more than happy to lend a hand (literally) to create the most beautiful handwritten seating chart, which was one of my favorite details from my wedding.
 The overall message here: Don't be afraid to open the door to help when you need it.
 Anyone who is close to you and cares for you will be thrilled to invest what they can to be a special part of your big day.